gherardovarando/gherardovarando.github.io/code.md

   Multi level plugin for leaflet, the plugin define new methods for the Map object, a new control and new types of layers (``L.layerName.ml``).
-The plugin has been developed to visualize mutlislice maps for example created from bio images (confocal microscopy).[demo](https://gherardovarando.github.io/leaflet-multilevel/demo)
+The plugin has been developed to visualize multi-slice maps for example created from bio images (confocal microscopy).[demo](https://gherardovarando.github.io/leaflet-multilevel/demo)